Sargueil-CiTCoM/ipasuite-docs/docs/_sources/index.md.txt

 # Introduction

-RNAsique workflow intend to provide automation in the data treatment of SHAPE Capillary Electrophorese.
+Ipanemap suite workflow intend to provide automation in the data treatment of SHAPE Capillary Electrophorese.

 It relies on :